nu-iot-lab/lora_testbed/README.md

 * Over-the-air updates for all EDs and GWs using webrepl (over wifi)

 ## Setup
-* The router's DHCP must be configured to give the same IP to specific MAC addresses.
+* The router's DHCP must be configured to give static IPs to the GWs and EDs.
 * assets.txt can be used to feed the devices with specific settings
 * The initiator script can be used on a PC to initiate an experiment with the devices listed in assets.txt
+* Port 8001 is used to communicate between the NS and the GWs
+* Port 8002 is used for experiment initialization and statistics

 `python3 init_exp_f.py -m U` will update all devices in assets.txt with the new main.py